 Safety of Principal: Safety of principal is the foremost objective of the investment program.
 Investments of the City shall be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.
-To attain this objective, the City will diversify its investments by investing funds among a variety of securities offering independent returns and financial institutions.
+To attain this objective, the City will diversify its investments by investing funds among a number of financial institutions offering a variety of securities with independent returns.